 Summer Experience Award (SEA)

-All students are welcome to submit their completed applications by the priority deadline.
-International students and students pursuing international internships are strongly encouraged to submit a complete application by the priority deadline of Monday, April 1, 2024, to ensure the processing of their payment by the end of May.
-Incomplete or late applications are not accepted beyond the May 2, 2024 deadline.
+*All students are welcome to submit their completed applications by the priority deadline.
+International students and students pursuing international internships are strongly encouraged to submit a complete application by the priority deadline to ensure the processing of their payment before, or in the early days of, their experience.

 The SEA is a non-competitive, one-time award.
-Eligible students who have secured an eligible opportunity will receive $4,000 for a U.S.-based opportunity or $6,000 for an international experience (The SEA is reduced to $4,000 for a remote international experience).
+Eligible students who have secured an eligible opportunity will receive $4,000 for a U.S.-based opportunity or $6,000 for an international experience.

 Applications will be reviewed within 20 business days and students will be contacted if needed.
 If approved, applicants will receive an email from OCS with details on how funds are distributed.
 If not approved, an email will be sent with the reason.
 Eligible students can submit an alternative application before the deadline.